DTFAN/FIRST-ONE/README.md

 # FIRST-ONE
 NOTHING OF INTEREST
-This is just a beginning...empty
+This is just a beginning...empty for now maybe later